ptsource/PolyDraw/README.md

 ### Current version 6.0 released 17/12/2017

-PolyDraw is a 3D polygonal modeller, for creating or modifying 3D objects using a mesh of 3D points and parametric NURBS Curves .Exports to WebVR A-Frame with template and over 30 formats.
+PolyDraw is a 3D polygonal modeller, for creating or modifying 3D objects using a mesh of 3D points and parametric NURBS Curves .Exports and imports to over 40 formats including WebVR.

 ## Features